kayyagari/ballista/README.md

 You should generally follow the Tauri Getting started guide: https://tauri.app/v1/guides/getting-started/prerequisites

+A good reference for how to run builds is the file .github/workflows/build-catapault.yml .
+If you can replicate the same steps the build pipeline does, then you should have good builds!

 ### MacOS

 1. Open the project in VS Code.
 Let VS code install the suggested plugins.